maidsafe-archive/drive/README.md

 ##OSX

-Requires osxfuse (easiest method is to use home brew and `brew install osxfuse`
+Requires osxfuse (easiest method is to use Homebrew and `brew install osxfuse`

 ##Bsd